The following policy is written in conjunction with advice provided by Gov.co.uk.

-Vigilance for respiratory symptoms, temperatures and coughing must still be acted upon.
+Vigilance for respiratory symptoms, temperatures, coughing, must still be acted upon.

-In cases where resident’s test positive please follow guidance from the General practitioners.
-If safe to do so (checking for allergies) offer residents feeling unwell paracetamol, and ensure they have access to a drink at all times, encouraging a good fluid intake.
+In cases where resident’s test positive please follow guidance from their General Practitioners.
+If safe to do so (checking for allergies) offer residents feeling unwell Paracetamol, and ensure they have access to a drink at all times, encouraging a good fluid intake.
 For those who cannot drink themselves please offer them frequent drinks throughout the day and night.

 Residents who lack capacity will be difficult to isolate if they are still ambulatory.
 Please try and isolate them as much as possible and keep them to a certain area.
 As much as possible please try and keep them from going near other residents but manage the situation to the best of your ability given that they may find the isolation distressing and difficult to comprehend.

-All suspected residents should be isolated where possible in their rooms.
+All suspected/confirmed residents should be isolated where possible in their rooms.
 Their rooms should ideally be well ventilated.
-Residents must be monitored carefully for sign of deterioration.
-Please set up a sign to inform staff outside that there is a potential infection in the room and that Personal protective equipment is required on entering and leaving the room.
+Residents must be monitored carefully for signs of deterioration.
+Please set up a sign to inform staff outside that there is a potential infection in the room and that Personal Protective Equipment is required on entering and leaving the room.

 Hands must be washed before and on leaving.

-All waste must be disposed of in clinical yellow bags.
+All waste must be disposed of in clinical yellow bags before leaving the room.

 All residents who have suspected symptoms for Coronavirus can be added to the Nourish interaction Covid-19 Observation.
 There is no defined time for how often this should be filled out but residents who are clinically deteriorating must be monitored using a NEWSII score dependent on their health status, and agreed care pathway.

 There are further interactions for COVID-19 testing and COVID-19 results.